MAsuamah/book-it/README.md

 ### Save Books
 When logged in a book search will not only present you with a catalogue of books but also the option to save them.
-To save a book, click `Save this Book!`, and to see your saved books click `See Your Books` in in the navigation bar.
+To save a book, click `Save this Book!`, and to see your saved books click `See Your Books` in the navigation bar.

 ![screencapture-masuamah-book-it-herokuapp-2021-07-17-16_14_19](https://user-images.githubusercontent.com/77217156/126048518-c3a8bca1-bc48-4303-a393-b502dcf2cd1a.png)